railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 Project management
 ==================

 In the previous chapter you dealt with the financial management of projects, which was based on Open ERP's analytic accounts, structured into cases.
 This way of working enables you to analyze time plans and budgets, to control invoicing, and to manage your different contracts.

 In this chapter you can use operational project management to organize tasks and plan the work you need to get the tasks completed.
-All of the necessary operations are carried out through the menu  *Project Management*
+All of the necessary operations are carried out through the menu :menuselection:`Project Management`.

 .. index::
    single: Project

 .. note:: Project

 	In Open ERP a project is represented by a set of tasks for completion.
 	Projects have a tree structure that can be divided into phases and sub-phases.
 	This structure is very useful for work organization

 	Whereas analytic accounts look at the past activities of the company, project management's role is to plan the future.
-	Even when there's a close link between the two (such as where a project has been planned and then completed through Open ERP) they are still two different concepts, each making its own contribution to a flexible workflow.
+	Even when there's a close link between the two (such as where a project has been planned and then completed through Open ERP)
+	they are still two different concepts, each making its own contribution to a flexible workflow.

 Most client projects are represented by:

 * one or several analytic accounts in the accounts system for tracking the contract and its different phases,

 * one or several projects in project management for tracking the project and the different tasks to be completed.

 Defining a project and its tasks
 --------------------------------

 To define a new project, go to the menu :menuselection:`Project Management --> Configuration --> Projects` and click :guilabel:`New`.

 .. todo:: What?

  :menuselection:`Project Management --> All projects`

 By checking the box :guilabel:`Warn manager`, you configure the system to send the project manager an Open ERP request every time that a task is closed.

 The status of a project can take the following values: